chrishart0/arcadian-cloud-hugo/content/posts/gen-ai/install-cursor-editor-on-ubuntu-24.10.md

 url: "how-to-install-cursor-ubuntu-24-10"
 ---

-## How to Install Cursor on Ubuntu 24.10
+## How to Install Cursor on Ubuntu 24.04 or Ubuntu 24.10

+I've got machine running both these versions of Ubuntu and ran into slightly different issues on both installs.

 **Quick Answer**: Head to the [Cursor homepage](https://www.cursor.com), download the AppImage, make it executable, and run it.
 If you want it to show up in your app menu, then use App Image Launcher.